 - Warm clothing or thermals

 - Extra socks, a beanie, and gloves

 - A hot water bottle or your drink bottle full of the leftover water from your nighttime cups of tea

 - A quality sleeping bag and sleeping mat

-- Cuddles with your lover!
+- Cuddles with a special someone!